looker/hackernews/01_intro.md

   column_limit: 50
 </look>

-Humans are great at recognizing what works.
-Let's look at ssclafani's Facebook posts and see if we can figure out what's going on.
+Often, the devil is in the details.
+Many times, I've clicked into a number and looked at the underlying data records and seen some pattern.
+Let's look at ssclafani's Facebook posts and see if we can find something interesting.
 Clicking into the 65, we can see his posts.

 <look height="300">
   type: table